Carnasserie Castle: History

 The castle was built by reforming churchman John Carswell, who was Rector of Kilmartin, Chancellor of the Chapel Royal at Stirling, and later titular Bishop of the Isles.
 Carswell published the first book to be printed in Scottish Gaelic, a translation of John Knox's Book of Common Order.
 Construction began in 1565 using masons brought from Stirling; although notionally built for Carswell's patron, the Earl of Argyll, he intended it as a personal residence for himself.

 On Carswell's death in 1572, the castle passed to the Earl of Argyll and was sold in 1643 to Donald Campbell of Auchinleck.
 His successor Duncan Campbell was one of the few to actively support Argyll's Rising against James VII in 1685.

+Argyll's Rising and its Aftermath

+During the rising, the castle was garrisoned for the Earl of Argyll under the command of Dugald MacTavish of Dunardry, 14th Hereditary Chief of Clan MacTavish.
+The castle was captured and partly blown up by a Royalist force commanded by MacLean of Torloisk.
+When the castle was surrendered under terms of peaceful capitulation, the besieging forces violated those terms, and Dugald MacTavish, aged 21, was hanged within bow-draught of the castle gateway immediately after the surrender.

 The Atholl Raid that followed the failure of the Rising devastated large parts of Argyllshire; despite recovering his estates in 1689, Duncan Campbell was financially ruined.
 In 1690, he petitioned Parliament claiming Maclean clansmen burnt Carnasserie Castle, stole 2,000 cattle and murdered his uncle Alexander Campbell of Strondour.
 Although the outer walls remain largely undamaged, Carnasserie was never rebuilt and the Auchinbrecks eventually went bankrupt.

+Later history

 In the 19th century the estate was sold to the Malcolms of Poltalloch, who also own nearby Duntrune Castle.
 Today the castle and its surroundings are protected as a scheduled monument.
 The castle is in the care of Historic Environment Scotland and is open to the public.